Stelzi79/fiskaltrust-interface/README.md

 Examples how to use fiskaltrust.interface.

 fiskaltrust offers a legal compliant cash register security mechanism.

+##News 14.11.2016
+Per now we published aour release candidate interface, version 1.0.nnn.
+This interface is included in  This interface is included in the Nuget Package fiskaltrust.interface and fiskaltrust.interface.utlities version 1.0.16298.1022-rc.
+The Wsdl description file here at Github in the tools directory changed as well.

 ## documentation
 The detailed documentation is available from fiskaltrust-portal [https://portal.fiskaltrust.at] when after you activate the role possystem-creator (Registrierkassenhersteller).